alexnhill/phase-0-tracks/version-control/git-definitions.md

 Version control is a system that organizes and tracks changes in files.
 Version control is useful because it keeps track of the history of the revisions made to the code.

 * What is a branch and why would you use one?
-A "branch" is a copy of the master file of the project.
+A branch is a copy of the master file of the project.
 This is used to make updates and add features to software while keeping the master clean and bug free.

 * What is a commit?
 What makes a good commit message?
 A commit records and saves changes to a repository.
 A good commit message will provide a straightforward snapshot of changes made in a line or two.